- Summarize prenatal nutritional requirements and dietary recommendations.

 Vitamins and Minerals

 Pregnancy requires certain conditionally essential nutrients, which are nutrients that are supplied only under special conditions, such as stress, illness, or aging.
 The daily requirements for nonpregnant women change with the onset of pregnancy.
+Nutrients of particular concern for pregnant women include iron, folate/folic acid, iodine, and choline.
 Taking a daily prenatal supplement or multivitamin helps to meet many nutritional needs.
 However, most of these requirements should be fulfilled with a healthy diet.
 The following table compares the normal levels of required vitamins and minerals to the levels needed during pregnancy.
 For pregnant women, the RDA of nearly all vitamins and minerals increases.

 Table 12.3.2: Recommended Nutrient Intakes during Pregnancy